kubrickfr/avsc-wiki/Quickstart.md

 41 // Number of bytes in the encoding.
 ```

-JSON isn't always the most adequate encoding though:
+JSON isn't always the most adequate encoding though.
+It produces relatively

-+ It produces relatively large encodings since the keys (`kind`, `name`, and
+large encodings since keys (`kind`, `name`, and `age` above) are repeated in
-  `age` above) are repeated in the output.
+the output.
+It also doesn't enforce any properties on the data, so any
-+ It doesn't enforce any properties on the data, so any validation has to be
+validation has to be done separately (other encodings with the same
-  done separately.
+_schema-less_ property include [xml][], [MessagePack][message-pack]).

 Avro `type`s provide an alternate serialization mechanism, with a different set
 of properties: